Alu (runic): DR BR42

 A bracteate discovered on the island of Funen, Denmark features incomprehensible and meaningful text.
 The bracteate is housed with many others at the National Museum of Denmark.
 The transcription reads:

 What is transcribed as a-- above has been tentatively read as alu.

-The word houaz has been interpreted as corresponding to Old Norse hávi "the high one", a name of Odin.
+The word houaz has previously been interpreted as corresponding to Old Norse hávi "the high one", a name of Odin, but more recent scholarship instead prefers a reading horaz 'dear, beloved'.

 DR NOR2002;10

 The Uppåkra bracteate (DR NOR2002;10), a C-bracteate found in Uppåkra, Scania, Sweden during a search with a metal detector in 2000.
 The bracteate bears a Proto-Norse runic inscription.
 The transliteration reads: